0x444454/mandelbr8/README.md

 After calculating all colors in the 4x8 tile, we create a color histogram and assign block colors based on the most used ones.
 Depending on the tile location in the complex plane, some color artifacts might still be noticeable.

-Note: The Kawari supports 320x200 in 16 colors without color clashes, but this mode is not yet supported (WIP).
+Note: The C64 with Kawari supports 320x200 in 16 colors without color clashes, but this mode is not yet supported (WIP).

 # LICENSE